blastrock/pnt/README.rst

     A floating point number is formatted in hexadecimal exponential notation 0xh.hhhhhhp±d.
 There is one hexadecimal digit before the decimal point, and as many after as specified by the Precision.
 If the Precision is zero, no decimal point is generated.
 If there is no Precision, as many hexadecimal digits as necessary to exactly represent the mantissa are generated.
 The exponent is written in as few digits as possible, but at least one, is in decimal, and represents a power of 2 as in h.hhhhhh*2±d.
 The exponent for zero is zero.
 The hexadecimal digits, x and p are in upper case if the FormatChar is upper case.

 Floating point NaN's are formatted as nan if the FormatChar is lower case, or NAN if upper.
 Floating point infinities are formatted as inf or infinity if the FormatChar is lower case, or INF or INFINITY if upper.

+Containers
+**********

+What we call here a container or an iterable is a class which defines begin and end.
+They are formated using %( and %).
+Only one formatter must be between %( and %).
+What's before this formatter will be repeated before each element, what's after will be used as a separator unless %| is used.
+If %| is used, anything between the formatter and %| will be repeated after each element and what's after %| will be used as a separator. '%' characters must be escaped when used as prefix or suffix but not when used as separator.
+Look at the examples.

 ::